About Us

 At Hael, we are working to reawaken that connection.
 By growing, using, and sharing natural colour, we hope to inspire a return to slower, more sustainable ways of making and living — grounded in place, season, and soil.

-We believe that flowers, plants, roots, barks, insects, minerals and the earth beneath our feet — it’s all colour.
+Flowers, plants, roots, barks, insects, minerals and the earth beneath our feet.

 Through our work, we share this journey in many ways:

-Education & outreach: Connecting with schools, artists, and communities to keep this knowledge alive.
+Education & outreach: Connecting with schools, artists, and communities through workshops.

 We are also committed to exploring what it means to farm dye plants at scale — creating models for regenerative colour production that can support both people and planet.